QwantResearch/masq-docs/architecture.md

 ![Store - Store](https://qwantresearch.github.io/masq-docs/img/arch.png)

-Masq allow applications to store and synchronise data without relying on a cloud-based solution.
+Masq allows applications to store and synchronise data without relying on a cloud-based solution.
 It typically does this by offering on-device storage, either through a standalone (desktop) application that a user installs, or by relying on HTML5 storage APIs available in the browsers today.

 The figure presented above showcases two peers that are synchronised through a dedicated sync service.
 The first peer consists of a desktop computer (any personal computer will do) while the second peer is a mobile device (a smartphone in this case).
 The sync data is secured in transit using two layers of encryption.
 One, connections to the *Sync service* use TLS by default.
 And two, data is encrypted on the device using [Perfect Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) before being sent over the wire.
 FPS is the same protocol that chat applications like Signal and WhatsApp use.